 - A team of fewer than 250 employees, in case a company has an impact on the personal information of EU citizens.

+Do you know how DPO stands for GDPR?
 The GDPR applies to both automated personal data and to manual filing systems where personal data are accessible according to specific criteria.
-The GDPR refers to sensitive personal data as special categories of personal data.
+When the GDPR refers to sensitive personal data as special categories of personal data.
 For example:

 - Names, addresses, ID numbers